 Assault on a Police Officer

-Assault of a police officer, or APO, is a criminal offense that can be charged as either a misdemeanor or felony, depending on the severity of the offense.
-Washington, D.C. considers assault against a police officer to be more egregious than simple assault, and APO is prosecuted harshly.
-The definition of assault of a police officer is so broad that, often, people are accused of APO even if they showed no violent physical aggression against the law enforcement officer.
-To help defend yourself against the criminal charge, contact a skilled Washington, D.C. lawyer.
+Assault on a police officer, or APO, is a criminal offense that can be charged as either a misdemeanor or felony, depending on the severity of the offense.
+APO is prosecuted aggressively in the District of Columbia.
+The definition of assault on a police officer is so broad that, often, people are accused of APO even if they showed no violent physical aggression against the law enforcement officer.
+To help defend yourself against the criminal charge, contact a skilled Washington, DC criminal defense lawyer.

 When hearing the word “assault,” many people think of physical aggression and violence against another person.
-However, when it comes to assaulting a police officer (APO), the definition is much broader.
-In fact, many actions most people would deem as merely “resisting arrest” are covered under D.C. law’s definition of assaulting a police officer.
-The D.C.
-Criminal Code, under §22-405, defines APO as:
+However, when it comes to assault on a police officer (APO) charges, the definition is much broader.
+In fact, many actions most people would deem as merely “resisting arrest” are covered under DC law’s definition of assault on a police officer.
+The DC Criminal Code, under § 22-405, defines APO as:

 Whoever without justifiable and excusable cause, assaults, resists, opposes, impedes, intimidates, or interferes with a law enforcement officer on account of, or while that law enforcement officer is engaged in the performance of his or her official duties shall be guilty of a misdemeanor and, upon conviction, shall be imprisoned not more than 180 days or fined not more than $1,000, or both.

 Actively resisting arrest can result in a misdemeanor APO charge, conviction of which may result in jail time and a significant fine.
-However, if a person assaults a police officer and that assault is a “violent act that creates a grave risk of causing significant bodily injury to the officer,” the defendant is charged with felony APO.
-As a felony, assaulting a police officer is punishable by a maximum sentence of 10 years in jail and fines of up to $10,000.
+However, if a person is accused of an assault on a police officer and that assault is a “violent act that creates a grave risk of causing significant bodily injury to the officer,” the defendant may be charged with felony APO.
+As a felony, assault on a police officer is punishable by a maximum sentence of 10 years in jail and fines of up to $10,000.
 Whether you have been charged with APO as a misdemeanor or felony, it is important to retain qualified legal counsel as soon as possible.

 - The defendant assaulted, resisted, opposed, impeded, intimidated, or interfered with the officer engaged in the performance of his or her duties